pkarsy/rcCalibrator/README.md

 When the question arises in the AVR forums :<br/>
 **"How to calibrate the internal avr oscillator"**<br/>
 the usual answer is<br/>
-**"Use a crystal with 2 (22pF)caps and avoid all the trouble."**<br/>
+**"Use a crystal with 2 (22pF) caps and avoid all the trouble."**<br/>

-I believe this project reverses this.
-It is much easier, or at least this is my intention, to have a calibrated atmega with a perfectly working bootloader, than to install the crystal.
+I believe using the "osccal" utility, it is much easier (or at least this is my intention) to have a calibrated atmega with a perfectly working bootloader, than to install the crystal.
 This is because the process is mostly automatic and consequently less error prone.